 Join 100Reporters, an investigative news organization, for a virtual edition of the Double Exposure Investigative Film Festival (DX), the first and only festival dedicated to investigative storytelling on film in the U.S. This event celebrates the finest new films inspired by the investigative instinct and advocates for the rights of reporters and filmmakers to pursue investigations that are in the public interest.
 In addition to screenings, DX offers a professional symposium and programming for journalists and visual storytellers.

 The National Building Museum hosts this curated show from Smithsonian.
 Limited edition clothing, jewelry and accessories will be on display, as dozens of designers from all over the country will be represented.
 The wearable art extravaganza kicks off with a preview benefit on Oct.
 20.

 DC Beer Fest returns to Nationals Park with dozens of craft breweries ready to serve up their fall seasonal brews.
 You can also enjoy local food trucks, music from dueling pianos, cover bands and DJs throughout the park and lawn games.
 Make sure to peruse the selection of vendors and note that VIP tickets grant you access to the warning track and dugouts inside the stadium.

-The fourth annual DMV Black Restaurant Week asks local foodies to show their support for Black-owned restaurants in the District, Maryland and Virginia.
+The fifth annual DMV Black Restaurant Week asks local foodies to show their support for Black-owned restaurants in the District, Maryland and Virginia.
 Participating locations will offer discounts on menu items, as well as specialty dishes, throughout the week.
-Check the promotion’s website for updates on participants and specials.
-As you plan which restaurants you want to order from or visit, please note that masks are required indoors in DC.
+Check the promotion’s website for updates on participants and specials and make sure to follow along on Instagram.